satyamkurum/AI-Market-Analyst-Agent/README.md

 - **Session Management** – UUID-based sessions so logs can be checked if any malfulction happens like currpted pdfs or any privacy concern, so it can be deleted

 ### Testing Features
-- **Advanced Summarization** – Executive-level summaries it gives, I have done test on diffrent query and saved in json file in repo at last.
+- **Advanced Summarization** – Structured good summaries it gives, I have done test on diffrent query and saved in json file in repo at last.
 - **Structured Data Extraction** – JSON output of financial/market metrics
 - **Hybrid Search Engine** – Automatic fallback from vector to keyword search ( highly useful for factual data )
 - **Production Deployment** – Docker & docker-compose setup